vesterheim/vesterheim.github.io/join-give/benefit-auction/index.md

 ---
 This year’s auction will be completely online.
 View auction items [here](https://www.biddingforgood.com/auction/auctionhome.action?vhost=VEST-2014).

 You can bid from anywhere in the world!
-The auction will go live at noon on Oct.
+The auction went live at noon on Oct.
 1 and bidding will end at 9:00 p.m. on Oct.
 29 (CST).

 These one-of-a-kind folk-art pieces of rosemaling, woodworking, fiber arts, and more are by the best artists working in the Norwegian tradition and will be available only in Vesterheim’s Folk Art Benefit Auction.